 A “cookie” is a small text file stored on your computer that makes it easy for you to move around a Web site without continually re-entering your name, password, preferences, for example.

-U.S. Africa Command Web sites may also use “persistent” or “multi-session” cookies on our Web site.
-This means we store the cookie on your computer even after you visit our Web site.
-Some of these cookies may collect your personal information.
-U.S. Africa Command Web sites may use these cookies to remember you between visits so, for example, you can save your customized preference settings for future visits.
+U.S. Africa Command websites may also use “persistent” or “multi-session” cookies.
+This means we store the cookie on your computer even after you visit our website.
+Some of these cookies may collect your information.
+U.S. Africa Command websites may use these cookies to remember you between visits so, for example, you can save your customized preference settings for future visits.

-Each U.S. Africa Command site using persistent cookies identifies itself as doing so.
-A complete list of the Web measurement and persistent cookie technologies in use on U.S. Africa Command Web sites is provided here: (coming soon).
+A complete list of the web measurement and persistent cookie technologies in use on the U.S. Africa Command websites is provided here: (coming soon).